Strategy for quantum algorithm design assisted by machine learning: Construction of the learning simulator

 The most important aspect in the refined learning simulator is the decomposition of $U$.
 In order to deal with both classical and quantum information, we divide $U$ into three sub-devices, such that

-where $\hat{U}_{tot}$ is total unitary operator, and $\hat{U}_j$ ($j=1,2,3$) denotes the unitary operator of $j$th sub-device. $\hat{U}_2$ is the part that encodes the (classical) input $x_i$ as the oracle. $\hat{U}_1$ and $\hat{U}_3$ are $n$-qubit controllable unitary operators.
-By controllable we here, and throughout the paper, means that they can be changed by the feedback.
+where $\hat{U}_{tot}$ is total unitary operator, and $\hat{U}_j$ ($j=1,2,3$) denotes the unitary operator of $j$th sub-device.
+Here, $\hat{U}_1$ and $\hat{U}_3$ are $n$-qubit controllable unitary operators, whereas $\hat{U}_2$ is the oracle to encode the input $x_i$.
+By `controllable' we here, and throughout the paper, means that they can be changed by the feedback.

 The unitary operators are {\em generally} parametrized as